 Five years into my PF journey I began reading about the first FinCon meetup.
 It wasn’t called FinCon at the time, but a host of bloggers were throwing a conference about money and I desperately wanted to attend.
 The year was 2011 and the conference was set to take place a month before my first child was born.

 Had that conference taken place a few months before that date I may have attended.
-In 2011 I found out I was pregnant, switched jobs, got laid off, delivered a beautiful baby boy, quit my six-figure job and decided to become a stay-at-home mom.
+In 2011 I found out I was pregnant, switched jobs, got laid off, delivered a beautiful baby boy, quit my high-paying job and decided to become a stay-at-home mom.
 It was a whirlwind of a year and unfortunately FinCon didn’t make the list of big events.

 Hopping onto a plane while I was eight months pregnant wasn’t in the cards for me.
 After the birth of my son and with my husband’s small business well underway it was tough to find the time to fly off to a fun, money conference.
 Needless to say it took me nine years to buy a ticket for the big event.